adlnet/xAPI-Spec/xAPI.md

 This section outlines rules by which Statements targeting other Statements can sometimes be considered to meet the filter conditions of a query even if they do not match the original query's filter parameters.
-These rules **do not** apply when retrieving a single Statement with statementId or voidedStatementId.
+These rules **do not** apply when retrieving a single Statement using "statementId" or "voidedStatementId" query parameters.

-For filter parameters which are not time or sequence based (that is, other than since, until, or limit), Statements which target another Statement (by using a StatementRef as the Object of the Statement) will meet the filter condition if the targeted Statement meets the filter condition.
+For filter parameters which are not time or sequence based (that is, other than "since", "until", or "limit"), Statements which target another Statement (by using a StatementRef as the Object of the Statement) will meet the filter condition if the targeted Statement meets the filter condition.